 Steak soup is an exceptionally hearty soup boasting a rich beefy flavor.
 Grab extra dinner rolls because your whole family will want to sop up every last drop of this luxurious broth!

 Sometimes nothing can beat the flavor of a big juicy steak, other times you are craving the comforting slurps of a luxuriously savory soup.
-Ladies and gentleman, this steak soup recipe gives you the best of both worlds!
+Ladies and gentlemen, this steak soup recipe gives you the best of both worlds!
 Get ready to enjoy soup season comfort food at its finest!

 Ingredients and Substitutions